 So what’s been your experience with multi-Scout courts of honor?
 Feel free to post your comments below.

-For more ideas, see my post on sending invitations for multi-Scout courts of honor.
-And for a slew of other ideas, check out my ebook, Showtime: 45 Top Tips from EagleBook.com and The Eagle Court of Honor Book; it costs just $2.99 and is available for immediate download.
+For more great court of honor ideas, check out my ebook, Showtime: 45 Top Tips from EagleBook.com and The Eagle Court of Honor Book; it costs just $2.99 and is available for immediate download.